pmem/pmdk/utils/ansible/README.md

 git clone https://github.com/pmem/pmdk.git
 cd pmdk/utils/ansible
 ```
-Update playbooks as described [above](#provisioning-from-the-target-platform-itself).
+Update playbooks to be used directly on the target as described [above](#provisioning-from-the-target-platform-itself)
+and execute:
 ```
 # as root:
 ansible-playbook ./rockylinux-setup.yml --extra-vars "testUser=pmdkuser testUserPass=pmdkpass"
+# reboot shall be performed only if the playbook requests to do it.
 reboot
-# reboot shall be performed only if playbook requests to do it.
-...
+# ...
 cd pmdk/utils/ansible
 ansible-playbook ./rockylinux-setup.yml --extra-vars "testUser=pmdkuser testUserPass=pmdkpass"
 ansible-playbook ./configure-pmem.yml --extra-vars "newRegions=true"
 reboot
-...
+# ...
 cd pmdk/utils/ansible
+# note - no newRegions=true when running the playbook after the reboot
 ansible-playbook ./configure-pmem.yml --extra-vars "testUser=pmdkuser"
-# note - no newRegions=true when running the playbook after the reboot
 cd
 rm -rf pmdk
 ```